 This educational activity was developed for nurses and clinical laboratory professionals.

-This course is approved for 1.5 contact hours by the Florida and California State Boards of Nursing and by ASCLS P.A.C.E.
+This course is approved for 1.5 contact hours by the American Association for Respiratory Care, the Florida and California State Boards of Nursing and by ASCLS P.A.C.E.

 This course was developed by Tonya Dixon, RN, MSN, MBA, MPH and edited by Brenda Kozak, MSN, RN, CNE and Erika Braken-Probst, MSN.